richardhapb/lspdock/README.md

 ## Usage

 Refer to the [IDEs configuration guide](ides.md) for detailed configuration steps.
+For using Neovim you can see the [neovim example](nvim_example.md).

 ### Running LSPDock